Economic Equity in Nashville

 - City planning processes should include broad-based community engagement across all of Nashville, with a focus on those traditionally left out of decision-making, especially people of color.

-- For-profit developers, nonprofit developers, and government must create strategies for mixed-income development that includes all income levels and demographic groups.
+- For-profit developers, nonprofit developers, and the government must create strategies for mixed-income development that include all income levels and demographic groups.

 NOAH’s Economic Equity, Jobs, & Transportation (EEJT) Task Force includes members of NOAH organizations, activists, and persons involved in expanding economic opportunities for people of color.
 NOAH aims to right economic disparity across Nashville.

 NOAH advocates for investment in communities of color and seeks community benefit agreements to ensure equitable economic opportunity for all residents.

 Black workers in Middle Tennessee are more likely to work low-paying jobs.
 NOAH aims for livable wages and increased job opportunities for people of color.

 The EEJT works toward better funding for public transportation and transit development in black communities.